fairDataSociety/FIPs/text/0015-p2p-marketplaces.md

 - Publish metadata: Add metadata to either as JSON or Beeson, these metadata must be BMT verifiable offchain.
 - Invite users to P2P Marketplace using PSS Messaging
 - Load Auction dapp from shared topic with FDP contracts
+- Lazy mint or mint on demand: Tokenized to NFT and validate metadata/asssets onchain with FDP BMT Contracts

 # Reference-level explanation